Subclavian Steal Syndrome

 Coronary-Subclavian Steal Syndrome occurs in patients who have undergone an Internal Mammary Artery (IMA) Graft.
 An increase in oxygen demand in the left arm then steals blood from the IMA leading to cardiac ischaemia.

-Due to the offending lesion tending to be an atherosclerosis, the main risk factors for the condition are increasing age, hyperlipidaemia, hypertension, smoking, and diabetes mellitus.
+Due to the offending lesion tending to be atherosclerotic, the main risk factors for the condition are increasing age, hyperlipidaemia, hypertension, smoking, and diabetes mellitus.

 Suspected cases should initially be investigated with duplex US scan, which can show the retrograde flow in the affected vertebral artery during exercise.
-Routine chest radiograph can aid in assessing for any external compression on the subclavian artery causing the syndrome.
+Routine chest radiograph can aid in assessing for any external compression on the subclavian artery.

 Definitive investigation is via CT angiography (Fig. 2) or MR angiography, which will identify the anatomy of the occlusive lesion in the arm and can also help to assess the cerebral vasculature*